Gas Fireplace Repair & Maintenance Services

 - Gas line problems: Is this the first fire of the year?
 Make sure the gas is turned on.
 You may also need to hold down the pilot button or knob to “bleed the line.”
-This gets air bubbles out of the gas line if it hasn’t been used in months.
+This gets air bubbles out of the gas line if it hasn’t been used in awhile.

 Signs You Need Gas Fireplace Repair

 You know it’s time to call a gas fireplace repair company if you spot any of these signs: